• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Love Asian dessert? check out these mango pomelo sago, Asian shaved ice, red bean ice drink, red bean paste rice cake, tofu pudding, black sesame soup, sweet green bean soup and tang yuan recipes.
+Love Asian desserts?
+Check out these mango pomelo sago, Korean strawberry milk, honeydew popsicles, Asian shaved ice, red bean ice drink, red bean paste rice cake, tofu pudding, black sesame soup, sweet green bean soup, and tang yuan recipes.

 Coconut mango sticky rice dessert on a white plate